 In a pot or wok, bring 10 cups of water to a boil and add a teaspoon of salt.

-Blanch the carrot, broccoli, and baby corn for 30 seconds.
+Blanch the broccoli, cauliflower, green beans, carrots, and baby corn for 30 seconds.

-Remove and soak these vegetables for ten seconds in cold water so that they do not get overcooked.
+Remove and submerge these vegetables for ten seconds in cold water so that they do not get overcooked.
 Drain the vegetables.

 Heat the oil in a wok or large pan over low heat.
-Fry the garlic until golden brown.
+Fry the garlic until golden brown, about 20 seconds.

-Turn up the heat to high and add the blanched vegetables with the red peppers.
-Fry for 20 seconds and mix the vegetables well.
+Turn up the heat to high and add the blanched vegetables along with the red pepper, zucchini, and mushrooms.
+Stir for 20 seconds to mix the vegetables well.

 Serve the stir-fried mixed vegetables with plain boiled rice and any other Southeast Asian meat or seafood dish.